loomio/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 ## All Loomio decisions follow a common pattern

-1. Somebody starts a discussion thread, and invites participants.
-At any point, any participant can propose a decision
+1. Author starts a discussion thread, and invites members.
+At any point, a member can start a decision, using any of the available Loomio decision tools
-2. Author sets up the decision with title, details and options
+2. Member sets up the decision with title, details and options
 3. People participate
 4. People can change their minds as understanding develops
 5. A reminder is sent out the day before closing